rtCamp/login-with-google/README.md

 | redirect_to    | URL where user should be redirected post login                | URL    | `wp-admin`         |

+## Unit testing

+Unit tests can be run with simple command `composer tests:unit`.
+Please note that you'll need to do `composer install` (need to install dev dependencies) for running unit tests.

+You should have PHP CLI > 7.1 installed.
+If you have Xdebug enabled with php, code coverage report will be generated at `/tmp/report/html`

 ## Minimum Requirements

 WordPress >= 5.4.0